 I love Oscar Night, even when I'm not celebrating the fifties!
 But for today, I tried to celebrate the art and glamour of 1950's movies, all day!
 In the afternoon I attempted to watch the Oscar winning movie filmed during my birth year, that earned Best Picture at the 30th annual Academy Awards.
 I tried.
 I really did.
 But I have never been to sit through Bridge On the River Kwai.
 I love the whistling and I love the jungle, but I was restless and gave up.
 Instead, I just waited for evening and put on some 1950's costume bling and white gloves and enjoyed popcorn with the Awards.

 BTW, wearing white gloves is a very good diet technique.
 It's such a lot of trouble removing your gloves to nibble, so you are inclined to eat less.
 Of course I solved the problem by removing the gloves for good... and stuffing myself silly..

 #48 Fifties Glamour Fashion...

 And an Old Fashioned Pastime

-I have started a jigsaw puzzle, which is something more families probably did in the 1950's, than today.
-I'm also studying the formal gowns, designed by Charles James in the 1950's.
-Decades may pass by the time I finish this puzzle, (with my short attention span) so these gowns may be back in style when I'm done!
-At the very least, my slow progress should give me lots of time to absorb and appreciate the glamorous hair and gown styles of the 1950's!
+Decades may pass, by the time I finish this puzzle. (with my short attention span) These gowns may be back in style, when I'm done!
+At the very least, my slow progress should give me lots of time to absorb and appreciate the glamorous hair and gown styles of the 1950's.

 I'm not really sure about hair health, but I have a feeling the old hair-brushing routine could lead to more restful sleep!
 It's at least a lot more calming than checking emails at bedtime!